 "I tell you I must go!"
 I retorted, roused to something like passion.
 "Do you think I can stay to become nothing to you?
 Do you think I am an automaton? - a machine without feelings? and can bear to have my morsel of bread snatched from my lips, and my drop of living water dashed from my cup?
 Do you think, because I am poor, obscure, plain, and little, I am soulless and heartless?
 You think wrong! - I have as much soul as you, - and full as much heart!
 And if God had gifted me with some beauty and much wealth, I should have made it as hard for you to leave me, as it is now for me to leave you.
 I am not talking to you now through the medium of custom, conventionalities, nor even of mortal flesh; - it is my spirit that addresses your spirit; just as if both had passed through the grave, and we stood at God's feet, equal, - as we are!"

-Charlotte Bronte, Jane Eyre (cap.
+Jane Eyre (cap.
 XXIII)